nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Open Github Profile Page Feature is facilitated by `GithubCommand`.
 It extends 'Command' with an `Index` class field that stores the target index.
 The target index refers to the index of the Address that users want to execute the Github command on.
 Additonally, it implements the following operations:
-- GithubCommand#execute() - Executes the github command.
+- GithubCommand#execute() - Executes the GitHub command.

-Given below is an example usage scenario and how the github operation mechanism behaves at each step.
+Given below is an example usage scenario and how the GitHub operation mechanism behaves at each step.

 Step 1.
 The user types `github 1` and presses enter.